areebbeigh/Freya/README.md

 </ul>

 ##Setup
-Once you've isntalled all the dependencies above you should be able to run `freya.py` without any problems.
+Once you've installed all the dependencies above you should be able to run `freya.py` without any problems.
 You might want to change the default configuration though.

 ###Configuration